rui314/mold/docs/design.md

   the contents of a .got section.
 This is computationally intensive, but this step is parallelizable.

-### Compatibility

-- GNU ld, GNU gold and LLVM lld support essentially the same set of command line options and features. mold doesn't have to be completely compatible with them.
-As long as it can be used for linking large user-land programs, I'm fine with that.
-It is OK to leave some command line options unimplemented; if mold is blazingly fast, other projects would still be happy to adopt it by modifying their projects' build files.

-- mold emits Linux executables and runs only on Linux.
-I won't avoid Unix-ism when writing code.
-I don't want to think about portability until mold becomes a thing that's worth being ported.

 ### Linker Script

 Linker script is an embedded language for the linker.
 It is mainly